Persistent Depressive Disorder (PDD)

 What is persistent depressive disorder?

 Persistent depressive disorder, formerly known as dysthymia or dysthymic disorder, is a long-term form of depression.
-As with other types of depression, PDD is often marked by melancholy, low self-esteem, and loss of interest in activities previously enjoyed.
-It can also cause significant challenges in functioning that can impact various areas of life, including work, school, relationships, and overall mental health and well-being.
+As with other types of depression, PDD is often marked by melancholy, low self-esteem, and loss of interest in previously enjoyed activities.
+PDD can also cause significant challenges in functioning that can impact various areas of life, including work, school, relationships, and overall mental health and well-being.

-Unlike situational types of depression like seasonal affective disorder and perinatal depression, PDD is a long-term and recurrent form of this illness that involves feeling symptoms on most days for more than two years.
+Unlike situational types of depression, like seasonal affective disorder and perinatal depression, PDD is a long-term and recurrent form of this illness that involves symptoms on most days for more than two years.

-Although the symptoms of PDD may be less severe than those associated with major depressive disorder (MDD), it’s their persistence and long-lasting nature that often takes the most significant toll on the person experiencing them.
+Although the symptoms of PDD may be less severe than those associated with major depressive disorder (MDD), their persistence and long-lasting nature often take a more significant toll on the person experiencing them.

 Symptoms

-Again, symptoms of PDD are typically similar to symptoms of major depressive disorder, but they’re experienced with lower intensity and for a longer period.
+Symptoms of PDD are typically similar to symptoms of major depressive disorder, but they’re experienced with lower intensities and for a more extended period.
 According to the DSM-5, key PDD symptoms include:

 Insomnia (trouble sleeping) or hypersomnia (excessive sleeping)